-John Ittel's impressive collection of farm-equipped Universal Jeeps at his Green Prairie Turf farm in Ohio includes this 1954 CJ-3B with Danuser post hole digger.
+The late John Ittel's impressive collection of farm-equipped Universal Jeeps at his Green Prairie Turf farm in Ohio included this 1954 CJ-3B with Danuser post hole digger.

 This Jeep was the central focus of a 2012 exhibit hosted by the University of Toledo's Center for the Visual Arts, titled "Universal Future: Where There's a Willys There's a Way."
 The exhibit included a field trip with students (right) to plant trees (170K JPEG).

 The demonstration and display was curated by the artist collective M12 from Colorado.
 They celebrated the wartime vehicle which became a global peacetime success in form and function, as a symbol of "a universal regenerative future."
 M12 placed particular emphasis on the Jeep's capabilities in agriculture.

 Following the field trip, John's CJ-3B was exhibited at the University's art gallery, where Barry and Evan Thomas, of the Farm Jeep website, helped M12 interpret the history and significance of this versatile vehicle.

 The Universal Jeep's ability to carry and power agricultural equipment, with a 3-point hitch and power take-off, is essential to its role in farming.
 John's PTO post hole digger was an elegant example for the exhibition; the function of this auger is immediately clear to anyone.